SaidAbderrahmane/local_explorer/README.md

 ## TODO

-* Add the ability to filter activities categories
+* Add the ability to filter activities by type and categories
 * Add the ability to favorite suggestions
+* Add the ability to get walking directions to each suggestion
 * Add the ability to share suggestions with friends